dantrim/htt_tp_fw/tb/doc/software_block.md

 The time differences here do not correspond to the time delays of `50 ns` and `200 ns` that we introduced in our logic block since the two input testvectors present drastically different amounts of data to the inputs.
+However, you will see the artificial delay that we injected into our logic block occurring in the dump of the slower of the two outputs (output 1): `95465 ns - 95260 ns = 205 ns`.
+This number is `205 ns` and not exactly `200 ns` as we injected into our output handler for output 1 since there is a one-clock clock-cycle for synchronization and we have configured the clock period to be `5 ns` by default.

 You can also see this in the simulator waveforms too, by loading the dataset contained in `test_output/sw_switcher/vsim.wlf` into your favorite waveform viewer